-As we know, both XE and XF are good cars, well received by the press and lauded for their road behaviour and overall competence.
-Both however lack a certain indefinable sparkle and this deficiency is particularly apparent in both model’s dreary interiors – a matter we’ve covered previously, so in this case I’ll spare you the repetition(!)
-To JLR’s credit, new petrol and improved diesel four cylinder engines will soon be available and later this year, an estate XF will be offered, which should enhance its appeal further.
+As we know, both XE and XF are fine cars, well received by the press and lauded for their road behaviour and overall competence.
+Both however lack a certain indefinable sparkle and this deficiency is particularly apparent in both model’s dreary interiors – a matter we’ve covered previously.
+To JLR’s credit, new petrol and improved diesel four cylinder engines will soon be available and later in the year, an estate XF will be offered, which should enhance its appeal further.
 We can expect additional variants – in particular a macho V8 SVO model at some point as well, although a thorough reworking of the interior ambience and material quality would be a more useful development – also rumoured to be on the cards.

-Journalist, Hilton Holloway, writing for Autocar recently suggested that JLR were considering the future of the Jaguar-branded saloon range on the back of the disappointing sales performance of their vaunted compact and medium offerings – in addition to evaporating XJ sales.
+Journalist, Hilton Holloway, recently suggested in Autocar that JLR were considering the future of the Jaguar-branded saloon range on the back of disappointing sales.
 One option being to shrink the range to a single saloon line.
-Frankly, with numbers like these, and given the way the industry winds are blowing, surely the most sensible option is to alter course entirely.
+Frankly, with numbers like these, and given the way industry winds are blowing, surely the most sensible option is to alter course entirely.

-I’ve said this before as well, but its clear that not enough people want the saloon cars brand-Jaguar are offering.
+I’ve said this before as well, but it’s abundantly clear that not enough people want the saloon cars brand-Jaguar are offering.
 There is a strong argument to suggest a function of this is styling-related, but there is a more fundamental issue as I see it.
-In latter years, Jaguar has abandoned its previous USP of supreme NVH isolation (now Range Rover’s remit) for a snarling aggression at odds with its warmer, cosier image.
-Brand Jaguar then has something of an identity crisis; none of which would matter if this new course was yielding dividends.
+Latterly, Jaguar seems to have abandoned its previous USP of supreme NVH isolation (now Range Rover’s remit) for a snarling aggression at odds with its warmer, cosier image, none of which would matter if this new course was yielding dividends.
 The sales figures however, present a different story.